GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ## Maven Dependency Graph

 A Maven dependency graph is a graph data structure where
-- Node: a node is a Maven artifact identified as `groupId:artifactId[:classifier]:version`, where `classifier` is optional.
+- Node: a node is a Maven artifact identified by Maven coordinates such as `com.example:artifact:1.5.4`.
-- Edge: an (directed) edge is a dependency between Maven artifacts.
-A dependency from a Maven artifact (_source_ of the dependency) to another artifact (_target_ of the dependency) is defined in the `dependencies` element in pom.xml of a Maven artifact.
+- Edge: a directed edge is a dependency from one Maven artifact to another.

   A dependency has a boolean attribute `optional` and a string attribute `scope`, among other properties listed in [POM Reference: Dependencies][1].

-  Self-loops or parallel edges are not possible.
+  Self-loops are not possible.
+A parallel edge is allowed but is dropped in the model.

 ### Graph Construction